-Associate professor in Graduate School of Information Sciences, Tohoku University.
-Main interest includes the theory and application of programming languages and type systems in a variety of domains including process calculi, partial evaluation, security foundations, and functional programming.
+Professor in Graduate School of Information Sciences, Tohoku University from May 2014.
+Main interest includes the theory and applications of programming languages and type systems in a variety of domains including process calculi, partial evaluation, security foundations, and functional programming.

-Member of the Young Academy of Japan, the Science Council of Japan from November 2010.
+Member of the Global Young Academy from May 2015.
+Member of Young Academy of Japan, Science Council of Japan from November 2010 (Secretary from February 2015).
+Associate Professor in Graduate School of Information Sciences, Tohoku University from May 2005 to March 2014.
 Research associate of Prof. Benjamin C. Pierce, Department of Computer Science, University of Pennsylvania from April 2003 to April 2005.
 Assistant professor in Yonezawa Laboratory, Department of Computer Science, University of Tokyo from April 2001 to March 2003.
 A principal developer in IPA Exploratory Software Project from June 2004 to February 2005.
 Received Ph.D. in Information Science and Technology from the University of Tokyo in November 2004.

 MinCaml: An educational compiler from a tiny ML subset to the SPARC assembly language (only 2000 lines of OCaml, but almost as efficient as—or even more efficient than—OCaml and GCC!)